The Rocky Horror Show: 2004 Brisbane Revival

-2004 Charity Concert
+2004 charity concert

 In November 2004, the cast of the Australian soap opera Neighbours staged a benefit concert production of Rocky Horror, to raise money for the charities Variety Club Australia and the Taralye School for Deaf Children.
 The concert starred Maria Mercedes as Frank-N-Furter (becoming the first woman to play the role), Alan Fletcher as Brad, Natalie Bassingthwaighte (who also produced the show) as Janet, Brett Swain as Riff Raff, Marcella Russo as Magenta, Marisa Warrington as Columbia, Bernard Curry as Eddie, Terence Donovan as Dr. Scott, Blair McDonough as Rocky Horror, Ian Smith as The Narrator, and Natalie Blair as the Usherette.

 The concert ran as a one night only engagement at the Regent Theatre in Melbourne.
 The event raised $200,000 for the chosen charities.

-2008 Australian Revival
+2008 Australian revival

 In 2008, Gale Edwards staged a revival of The Rocky Horror Show at the Star Theatre in Sydney, Australia, where it played from 12 February to 30 March.
 The production starred iOTA as Frank-N-Furter, Kellie Rhode as Janet Weiss, Andrew Bevis as Brad Majors Tamsin Carroll as Magenta and the usherette, Paul Capsis as Riff Raff, Sharon Millerchip as Columbia (a role that won her a Helpmann Award for Best Female Actor in a Supporting Role in a Musical), Michael Cormick as Eddie and Dr. Scott, Simon Farrow as Rocky Horror, and John Waters as The Narrator.

 The revival later transferred to the Comedy Theatre in Melbourne, where it played a seven-month run (from September 2008 to March 2009).
 Television presenter Gretel Killeen replaced Waters as the narrator for the first half of the Melbourne run, while media personality Derryn Hinch played the role for the remainder of the run.